iamturns/eslint-config-airbnb-typescript/README.md

 ### 2) Install ESLint plugins

-Unfortunately, ESLint plugins used by this config [must also be installed](https://github.com/eslint/rfcs/pull/5).
+ESLint plugins used by this config must also be installed within your project.
+This is a [limitation within ESLint](https://github.com/eslint/rfcs/pull/5).

 ```bash
 npm install eslint-plugin-import@^2.22.0 \